crypto-com/thaler-docs/docs/modules/staking-state.md

   If it doesn't appear in the votes reported by tendermint, it's recorded as a `true` which means live by default.

-- Inactive validator's liveness trackers are also maintained, this serve two purposes:
+- Inactive validator's liveness trackers are also maintained, and recorded as a `true` for each block, this serves two purposes:

-  - After a validator invalidated, the signing vote might still arrive for the next two blocks, we don't want to issue a false warning in this case.
+  - After a validator inactivated, the signing vote might still arrive for the next two blocks, we don't want to issue a false warning in this case.
-  - Validator might quit and re-join very fast (by `UnbondTx`/`DepositTx`/`NodeJoinTx`), in this case it's liveness tracking record will preserve.
+  - Validator might quit and re-join very fast (by `UnbondTx`/`DepositTx`/`NodeJoinTx`), in this case it's liveness tracking record is preserved.

-So, the liveness tracker is only removed when validator record get [cleaned up](#clean-up).
+It means the liveness tracker is only removed when validator record get [cleaned up](#clean-up).

 ### Inactive validator re-join with different validator key

-When an inactive validator re-join, it can provide different validator key, but it still need to be hold responsible for byzantine fault committed before for as long as `max_evidence_age`.
-So we need to keep the old validator pub keys for sometime.
+When an inactive validator re-join, it can provide different validator key, but it still needs to be hold responsible for byzantine fault committed before for as long as `max_evidence_age`.
+So we need to keep the old validator keys for sometime.

-Currently, it's always kept in `old_validator_keys` before the whole validator record get [cleaned up](#clean-up).
-These keys can't be re-used by other validators before cleaned up.
+Whenever validator change consensus key, the old key and current block time are pushed into `used_validator_keys`, before that, the used keys older than `max_evidence_age` are removed.

+There is a maximum bound (`max_used_validator_keys`) on the size of `used_validator_keys` to prevent attack.
+After the maximum bound reached, re-join with new validator key is not allowed.

 ### Validator key blacklist

-For all the byzantine faults we received, as long as the evidene is valid, the validator key is put into a blacklist, it's banned permanently.
+For all the byzantine faults we received, as long as the evidence is valid, the validator key is put into a blacklist set, it's banned permanently.

 ### Non exists and empty staking